 What Is Liquidity Like on Each Platform?

-Both Coinbase and Binance are among the best in the industry for providing liquidity.
+Both Binance and Coinbase are among the best in the industry for providing liquidity.

-Coinbase Pro comes in second place behind Binance in terms of the daily trading volume.
-Because Coinbase users can directly deposit US dollars into the exchange, the BTC/USD and ETH/USD markets make up more trading volume than any other trading pairs.
+Coinbase Pro comes in second place behind Binance in terms of the daily volume.
+Because Coinbase offers users a direct way to deposit US dollars or other fiat currencies from their bank account into the exchange to buy best crypto, the BTC/USD and ETH/USD markets make up more trading volume than any other trading pairs.
 The same is true when it comes to Euro traders as well.
 Therefore, while there is significant liquidity on Coinbase, it mostly comes from fiat-to-crypto trading, not from crypto-to-crypto trading like Binance.

 Binance currently has a daily trading volume of about $20 billion, making it the largest exchange in the industry.
 However, with such a wide array of trading pairs, this liquidity is spread across a wide market, and therefore doesn’t provide as much liquidity for any single market as one might think.
 Tether (USDT) is one of the most widely used tokens on the exchange, likely because the exchange doesn’t allow for US dollar deposits and trading.